Chapter One Hundred One

 A good idea, the hike up is about an hour for us, steep in parts and on the edge of steep drops in others.
 We’re all ready for a bottle of water and a chill.

-The falls are maybe a hundred feet, to get to the top is not exactly a rock climb, but it isn’t just a steep hike either.
+The falls are a couple hundred feet, to get to the top is not exactly a rock climb, but it isn’t just a steep hike either.
 Over the years I’ve banged in pitons in spots, an extra hand hold or foot support.
 After a half hour rest, I decide to climb to the top and check them.

 “Going to the top of the falls, I think I should check the pitons.
 I have a handful in the backpack, may need replacements.”